Lake District, Harrogate & York

 - Dublin City Centre

 - Dublin Port

-The Riverside Hotel, Kendal (3 star) – 3 nights
+The Riverside Hotel, Kendal (3 star) – 3 nights (or Similar)

 Today we travel to England from Dublin Port, passing though the Welsh and English countryside to Kendal, a busy market town in the heart of The Lake District.
 We’ll check into our hotel in the late afternoon, located right in the centre of the town.
 Your dinner is included tonight in the hotel’s dining room.

 Our first stop today to the famous William Wordsworth associated village of Grasmere, set beneath the jagged Lakeland Fells, where we have time to visit at leisure.
 Wordsworth described Grasmere as ‘the loveliest spot that man hath found’.
 It is also where England’s poet laureate was laid to rest in St Oswald’s Churchyard.
 We’re going to visit Sarah Nelson’s Gingerbread Shop, made famous by the Victorian cook who invented Grasmere Gingerbread in 1854 in this village.
 The tiny shop is a delight and visitors to the shop are greeted by the wonderful aroma of freshly baked Grasmere Gingerbread hanging in the air.
 We will hear the story of Sarah Nelson brought to life in a talk held outside the shop (if it is raining bring an umbrella) and enjoy a cuppa and the best gingerbread in the world!

 Afterwards explore this gorgeous village and perhaps you may like to visit the famous Wordsworth Museum and Dove Cottage (admission charges apply)